microsoft/fast/specs/data-grid/data-grid.spec.md

 An array of `DataGridColumn` objects that define what columns will be displayed in the grid.
 The order of the columns determines their order in the grid.

 - `cellItemTemplate`
 Custom [template](https://fast.design/docs/fast-element/declaring-templates) to use when generating cells by iterating over data.
-The default template uses `<fast-data-grid-cell>`, this is where authors change that.
+The default template uses `fast-data-grid-cell`, this is where authors change that.

 *Slots:*
 - `default`
 Default slot for items

 *Events*
-- none
+- `row-focused` - Event triggered when a row or one of its internal elements is focused.

 *parts:*
 - `cellsSlot`

 **Data grid cell**
-*Component name:*
-- `fast-data-grid-cell`
+- `<fast-data-grid-cell>`

 *Attributes:*
 - `gridColumnIndex`